Supporting Groundbreaking Research in Eye Health

 Video Transcript

-I’m Dr. Swati Sinkar and I’m a general paediatric ophthalmologist based in Adelaide.
+I’m Dr. Swati Sinkar, and I’m a general paediatric ophthalmologist based in Adelaide.
 Vision is one of our most cherished senses, fundamental to our daily lives and overall wellbeing.
-Yet millions of people worldwide would suffer from debilitating eye diseases that threaten their ability to see.
-Blinding conditions like macular degeneration, glaucoma, diabetic retinopathy, inherited retinal dystrophies, not only affect the individual’s quality of life, but also place a significant burden on the families, healthcare system and society as a whole.
+Yet millions of people worldwide suffer from debilitating eye diseases that threaten their ability to see.
+Blinding conditions like macular degeneration, glaucoma, diabetic retinopathy, and inherited retinal dystrophies not only affect the individual’s quality of life, but also place a significant burden on the families, healthcare system, and society as a whole.

 (Why leaving a bequest is a great way to support Australian Vision Research?)